mcu-tools/mcuboot/boot/cypress/MCUBootApp/README.md

 MCUBootApp checks image integrity with SHA256, image authenticity with EC256 digital signature verification and uses completely SW implementation of cryptographic functions based on mbedTLS Library.

+**Hardware cryptography acceleration:**

+Cypress PSOC6 MCU family supports hardware acceleration of cryptography based on mbedTLS Library via shim layer.
+Implementation of this layer is supplied as separate submodule `cy-mbedtls-acceleration`.
+HW acceleration of cryptography shortens boot time more then 4 times, comparing to software implementation (observation results).

+To enable hardware acceleration in `MCUBootApp` pass flag `USE_CRYPTO_HW=1` to `make` while build.

+Hardware acceleration of cryptography is enabled for PSOC6 devices by default.

 **How to modify Flash map:**

 __Option 1.__